 In addition to his defence practice, Will enjoys a busy prosecution practice in the Crown Court.
 Will also welcomes advisory work of all kinds and prides himself on the early consideration of papers on their receipt and the provision of early advice to instructing solicitors.
 Will is also available to accept instructions on motoring matters.

-R v PF
+R v HB

 R v AS (2020)

 Instructed as a led junior in the successful appeal against conviction in a case concerning an historic indecent assault allegations.
 Will did not appear in the Crown Court and was instructed as a second-opinion appellate advocate.
 The case concerned the erroneous admission of multiple hearsay, purported confession evidence.
 The conviction was quashed and the Court of Appeal gave important guidance on adherence to the Criminal Procedure Rules.